 - Install shower flow restrictors to limit the amount of water going to your septic system.

 - Avoid doing all laundry in one day.
 Spread your washing machine use over multiple days in a week instead.
 Your septic tank needs time to treat waste.

 Contact The Original Plumber

 The Original Plumber provides plumbing services to residential and commercial customers throughout Metro Atlanta and surrounding areas.
 We can quickly identify the problem and start making repairs on the same day.
 We’re open 7 days a week to serve you.

 When you have a septic tank on your property, you need to make sure that you pump the septic tank at regular intervals.
-You can go as long as ten years if you live alone or are not home all that much.
-You should have the septic tank pumped once every three to five years for a normal family, and you may need to have the tank pumped every year if you have a big family or host a lot of events.
 Call your plumber to get the best advice on your routine maintenance schedule.
 Work with us to make sure that you can keep your septic tank in the best possible condition, prevent backups, and keep the house as fresh as possible.
 Ask us about our septic tank maintenance programs.